The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 Gamification strategies have an overall positive impact as they can capture retain and entertain a learner’s attention.
 Organizations with gamified onboarding processes experience a 36% improvement in turnover and a 48% boost in engagement.

 Strategic benefits of having an employee onboarding journey

-Besides the lower new hire turnover, increased productivity, better employee engagement, strengthened company culture, an effective employee onboarding journey brings more benefits, including:
+Besides the lower new hire turnover, increased productivity, better employee engagement, and strengthened company culture, an effective employee onboarding journey brings more benefits, including:

 - Recruits are brought on board by a friendly group of people.